 A result of this Market Cap metric, Doody's newsletters cover only producers or near-producers that have an independent feasibility study validating its reserves are economic to produce.
 Success with this method of finding undervalued gold mining stocks led Doody to leave teaching and start Gold Stock Analyst late in 1994 to make his research available to everyone.
 The results to date have been spectacular: through 2012, the GSA Top 10 Stocks portfolio has a cumulative gain of over 1,200%, and an average annual gain of over 35% per year.

 GARRETT D. GOGGIN, CFA

 Garrett D. Goggin has served as GSA Associate Editor since 2010.
 He began his financial career on the floor of the NYSE market working for a local brokerage as a clerk where he learned how investment transactions are processed.
 As Mr. Goggin saw much of the order flow was moving off-floor he joined a derivative arbitrage group in the United Kingdom and Ireland during the advent of electronic trading and the rise of the Eurex.
 Mr. Goggin next set up Vox Capital Investment Advisor in order to protect client assets from an overleveraged economy with a focus on alternative asset classes.
 Garrett acted as equity portfolio manager of the Babson College Fund as well as served as president of the Babson Investment Managers Association during his time as MBA student.

-Garrett is a CMT (Certified Market Technician), and a Level 3 CFA (Chartered Financial Analyst) candidate.
+Garrett is a CFA Charterholder (Chartered Financial Analyst) and a CMT (Certified Market Technician).
 He serves on the board of the CFA society of South Florida as treasurer.
 Mr. Goggin holds MS and MBA business degrees in Finance from Babson College.